ganeti/ganeti/man/ganeti.rst

 not wait for its completion.
 The job ID will be shown so that it can be examined using **gnt-job info**.

+The ``--reason`` option allows to specify a reason for the submitted job.
+It is inherited by all jobs created by this job and intended to make it easier to track the reason why any given job exists.

 The ``--print-job-id`` option makes the command print the job id as first line on stdout, so that it is easy to parse by other programs.